rajurandhav/coronaviruscharts.org/README.md

 # coronaviruschart.live
-Combating the spread of misinformation on Coronavirus (COVID-19).
+Combating the spread of misinformation on Coronavirus/ COVID-19.